 This little dessert shop is near Hoan Kiem Lake and so worth stopping by after a long day of exploring.
 While prices aren’t dirt cheap, there are often specials – like the buy one, get one off special that I experienced while in Hanoi!

 The avocado cake is sooo delicious and very much worth trying.
-The crust has this oat-like flavour, making it ever so delicious.
+The crust has this oat-like flavour, making it ever so tasty.

 Good food in Hanoi to try #4: ROYCE Chocolate